TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 Once a string object is used outside of CPU and memory, endianness and how these arrays are stored as bytes become an issue.
-As with other codecs, serialising a string into a sequence of bytes is known as *encoding*, and recreating the string from the sequence of bytes is known as *decoding*.
+As with other codecs, serialising a string into a sequence of bytes is known as *encoding*, and recreating the string kutoka the sequence of bytes is known as *decoding*.
 There are a variety of different text serialisation codecs, which are collectivity referred to as :term:`text encodings <text encoding>`.